DataDog/hiring-engineers/answers.md

 >
 > ![host tags](https://res.cloudinary.com/themostcommon/image/upload/v1535486510/Screen%20Shots/SS_Host_Tags_yaml.png)
 >
-Having only used templates to create YAML files in the past, I referenced this [Github] (https://github.com/Animosity/CraftIRC/wiki/Complete-idiot%27s-introduction-to-yaml) to make sure that I was keeping the correct syntax.
-A valuable lesson learned was that most of the configuration file is commented out with “#” leading the line so the # needs to be removed for the changes to be read.
+I have only used templates to create YAML files, so I referenced this [Github] (https://github.com/Animosity/CraftIRC/wiki/Complete-idiot%27s-introduction-to-yaml) to make sure that I was keeping the correct syntax.
+A valuable lesson I learned was that most of the configuration file is commented out with “#” leading the line so the # needs to be removed for the changes to be read.

 > To save the changes with emacs, (Mac: control = ^)
 >
 > ```^-x, ^-s```
 >
-> At the bottom of the screen, you will see will see:
+> At the bottom of the screen, you will see:
 > ```Wrote /etc/datadog-agent/datadog.yaml```
 >
 > Then to close the document